Do you suffer from diabetes? If so, you probably get swelling (peripheral oedema) in your legs, ankles and feet.

 Compression socks come in a range of compression levels, known as millimetres of mercury (mmHg).
 They are made from specially selected fabrics that create pressure on the legs, ankles and feet.
 This pressure reduces the diameter of swollen veins in the legs, which speeds up blood flow and pushes the blood gently up the body.

-TXG compression socks provide strong protection for the ankles thanks to a unique x-pattern structure.
+TXG compression socks provide strong protection for the ankles.
 They also have no raised seams, which can be the source of irritation with ordinary socks.

 Diabetic compression socks